edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 **9. Illustrate Mixing in Bitcoin discussing its advantages and its limitations; discuss digital coins that allow anonimity.**

+Bitcoin activities are recorded and available publicly via the blockchain; when you finally use Bitcoin to pay for goods and services, you will of course need to provide your name and address to the seller for delivery purposes.
+It means that a third party can trace your transactions and find ID information.
+To avoid this, such mixing service provide the ability to exchange your bitcoins.
+Mixing services are used to mix one's funds with other people's money, intending to confuse the trail back to the funds' original source.
+In traditional financial systems, the equivalent would be moving funds through banks in countries with bank secrecy laws (Cayman islands, Bahamas etc.).
+When mixing bitcoins, you send your money to an anonymous service and they will send you someone else's coins.
+So, now, whatever those coins were used for may now be traceable back to you.
+Additionally, mixing large amounts of money may be illegal.
+It's also possible to use decentralized mixing, why?
+No bootstrapping problem, theft impossible, possibly better anonymity and more philosophically aligned with Bitcoin.
+Coinjoin algorithm:
+1. Find peers who want to mix
+2. Exchange input/output addresses
+3. Construct transaction
+4. Send it around, collect signatures (Before signing, each peer checks if her output is present)
+5. Broadcast the transaction

+Coinjoin remaining problems: Hot to find peers, peers know your input-output mapping (This is a worse problem than for centralized mixes), DoS.

 **10. Discuss how people might release sensible data in exchange of an immediate advantage.
 Discuss examples that give evidence to your claims.
 Possibilty give a specific example in which you or a person you know was involved.**

 **11. Discuss extension of blockchain technologies beyond digital currency.**